-The same concentration values are available through the serial port, memorised on a Flash Memory built into the instrument, and may be downloaded via serial connections to a remote data collection device.
+The same concentration values are available through the serial port and, memorised on a Flash Memory built in the instrument, may be downloaded via serial connections to a remote data collection device.
 The full capacity of the inbuilt Memory card is higher than a few Gbytes.

-Particularly interesting is the TUV certification of data-manipulation security: the data recorded by the DAS (Data Acquisition System) cannot, in any way, be manipulated by the operator!
+Particularly interesting is TUV certification of data-manipulation security.

+The data recorded by the DAS (Data Acquisition System) cannot, in any way, be manipulated by the operator!